stereosuper/generator-stereobase/README.md

 yo stereobase
 ```

-Then launch gulp for the first time
+Then launch gulp for the first time:

 ```bash
 gulp start
 ```

-And finally listen to file changes
+And finally listen to file changes:

 ```bash
 gulp watch